Bachelor of Emergency Medical Services

 Program Mission

-The Department of Emergency Medical Services is committed to training the next generation of UAE nationals to the highest international standards of emergency medical care.
-With an emphasis on evidence based medicine, learning by doing and the latest educational technology, we strive to meet the needs of the community and our sponsors to have UAE nationals trained to provide emergency care to the critically ill or injured in the United Arab Emirates
+The Emergency Medical Services program is committed to training the next generation of UAE nationals to the highest international standards of prehospital emergency care.
+With an emphasis on evidence-based medicine, competency-based learning, and the latest educational technology, we strive to meet the needs of the community and our industry partners to have trained UAE nationals providing quality emergency care to the critically ill or injured in the United Arab Emirates.

 Program Description

-The Bachelor of Emergency Medical Services program is a four-year post-Foundations program preparing graduates for emergency medical care professional practice.
-In the first two program years students develop an extensive knowledge of health sciences, communication, terminology and emergency medical care up to an intermediate life support level.
-The final two years of the program develop students’ skills to advanced life support levels which include diagnostic, clinical judgment, research, quality and leadership.
+The Bachelor of Emergency Medical Services program is a four-year program preparing graduates for emergency medical care professional practice.
+In the first two program years students develop an extensive knowledge of communication, introduction to critical thinking, AI foundations, anatomy and physiology, emergency dispatching, disaster management, pharmacology, and prehospital emergency care up to a paramedic scope of practice.
+The final two years of the program develop students’ skills to advanced paramedic scope of practice, which includes: advanced prehospital care, community and remote medicine, advanced pharmacology, mental health, advanced obstetric, neonatal, and pediatric care, research, quality leadership, and specialized transport and rescue practices.
 The program promotes the development of analytical thinking, problem-solving abilities, communication skills, professional ethics, social responsibility, professional citizenship, the ability to adapt to change and respond to challenges in the prehospital and inhospital emergency settings, and a commitment to lifelong learning.

 Students are eligible for a one year Work Experiential Learning experience during their study.